brndnmtthws/brndn-io/content/posts/leetcoding-interviews.md

 ### 3. Pair Programming

 Work with candidates on a realistic problem, allowing collaboration and discussion.
-This reveals how they think, how they handle feedback, and how they collaborate—often more important than raw coding ability.
+You get to see whether they can reason through a problem with another person in the loop, which matters a lot more to me than raw coding ability.

 ### 4. System Design with Constraints